Childhood Trauma And Gambling Addiction :

 - The nuclear accumbens is activated by near misses

-- The orbital frontal region of the brain, if damaged, can adversely affect judgment and risk-taking behaviour
+- The orbital frontal region of the brain, if damaged, can adversely affect judgment and risk-taking behavior

-- The hypothalamus is involved with emotions, motivation in relation to gambling behaviour
+- The hypothalamus is involved with emotions, motivation in relation to gambling behavior

 GAMBLING CAN LEAD TO SEVERE SOCIAL AND HEALTH PROBLEMS: